acrolinx/acrolinx-sidebar-demo-java/README.md

 * [Sidebar SDK Java API Reference](https://acrolinx.github.io/sidebar-sdk-java/).
 * The Sidebar SDKs are based on the [Acrolinx Sidebar Interface](https://acrolinx.github.io/sidebar-interface/).

-## How to release a new version of the Live Demo
+## Release a New Live Demo Version

-Increment `currentVersion` in the gradle.properties file, commit and push on master branch.
+Increment `currentVersion` in the gradle.properties file, commit, and push on master branch.
-This will trigger a build on Jenkins, which will automatically create a tag.
-Creating the tag will trigger a build on Travis, which will upload the compiled, bundled and ready to run acrolinx-sidebar-demo-java.zip to the release assets.
+This will start a build on Jenkins, which will automatically create a tag.
+Creating the tag will start a build on Travis.
+The compiled, bundled, and ready to run `acrolinx-sidebar-demo-java.zip` will be uploaded to the release assets.

 ## License